 Fecal samples were collected from islands in Gull and Stephens lakes in September 2014 and in July and August 2015, to help define the genetic signature of summer resident caribou via genetic analysis.
 As large numbers of migratory caribou are generally absent from the Keeyask Region in spring and summer, fresh fecal samples were from caribou that remained in the area for the calving season.
-Fecal samples were also collected during the aerial survey in November 2015 and sent for testing to verify the herd association of the caribou observed and to map their home range.
+Fecal samples were also collected during the aerial surveys in December 2016 and November 2015 and sent for testing to provide an indication of their home range.
 All fecal samples were placed in sterile bags, frozen, and shipped to Trent University in Ontario for genetic analysis.
+Samples were collected by Manitoba Sustainable Development between 2010-2015 (V. Trim, Pers.
+Comm.).
+These samples were made available for reference purposes to identify individuals.

 DNA extraction occurred by removing the mucosal layer of epithelial cells that coats the fecal pellets, as described by Ball et al. (2007).
 Nine polymorphic microsatellite loci were used (RT5, RT6, RT9, RT24, RT30, BM888, Map2C, BM848 and RT7; Bishop et al. 1994; Wilson et al. 1997; Cronin et al. 2005) along with caribou-specific Zfx/Zfy primers for sex identification.
 All samples were independently scored by two scorers to ensure high quality of allele scores.

 Samples were reamplified if they failed or showed ambiguous scores.
 Samples were discarded from the analysis if too few loci amplified due to degraded DNA.